8 Tips for Childproofing Your Home

 Put window guards or safety nettings on windows to prevent falls.
 And not just on low windows: children can drag chairs to higher windows because they want to see out.

-Cover, block or prevent access to radiators and anything else that can burn or injure a child.
+Cover, block or prevent access to anything else that can burn or injure a child.

 2. Get the childproofing gear